Still have yet to receive your COVID-19 stimulus check? You should call the IRS about that.

 Otherwise, the IRS sent your CARES stimulus check through direct mail via the latest address on your tax records.

-If you’re looking to earn some cash on top of that stimulus check, take a look at Paramount Bank’s High Interest Checking option.
+If you’re looking to earn some cash on top of that stimulus check, take a look at Paramount Bank’s Interest Checking option.